agakhil13/terraform-cloudrun/Readme.md

 - **main.tf:** This terraform file contains the code to call the cloud run module.
 Requires `-var-file` parameter along with the path of `.tfvar` file during the execution of `terraform plan/apply`.
 - **outputs.tf:** This contains the output variable (app URL) to be displayed after the execution of code.
 - **provider.tf:** This file contains the terraform provider definition along with service account credentials to access projects.
-- **provider.tf:** This file contiains the information about the backend, where the state file to be stored.
+- **terraform.tf:** This file contiains the information about the backend, where the state file to be stored.
 Backend config can be provided during the execution of `terraform init` command.
 Eg:
   - terraform init \-backend-config="bucket=BUCKET_NAME \
     -backend-config="prefix=PREFIX"
 - **variables.tf:** This file contains the initialization of variables.
 Allowed variables are: